djchateau/ServerBackupUtility/README.md

 Although this code is still in development, the code on which it is based has been running reliably in a production environment for over a year.
 The only new features not tested are the SSL/TLS Encrypted file and Email transfers.
-You should be able to depend on this code for backups and email messages in Unencrypted mode.
+You should be able to depend on this code for backups and email messages in unencrypted mode.
 However, we would appreciate your testing the code using SSL/TLS, and reporting the results back to us.

 The utility does not currently use the Windows Volume Shadow Copy service while creating the Web site archives.